silshack/inls161fall2016/syllabus/index.md

 ## Session Notes

 Pay attention to the [schedule]({{ site.baseurl }}/schedule/).
-Session notes will be posted prior to each class and you would do well to look over the links before coming to class.
+Skim over them before coming to class.
-If there is something that you should before coming to class, it will be included on the session notes for the session prior to the class you will be preparing for.
+I may not get to everything in the class notes and
+In addition, readings or activities will be listed in the margin session notes for the subsequent class.
+Please read, skim, or otherwise do what these margin notes say to do with the resource

 ## Linked Resources